PaulTran47/econ-grad-app-deadlines/index.md

 ## Why isn't the year included?

 The day and month are the most important parts of the deadline.
 If one needs to know the year for absolute certainty (e.g., for deadlines that are in January), the programme website is provided.

-## Who are you?

-I'm an economics PhD student at the [University of Texas at Austin](https://liberalarts.utexas.edu/economics/phd/profile.php?id=plt377).
-I'm also a USAPL powerliter (500kg total club ٩( ᐛ )و ).
-My personal website can be found at the bottom of this website.